-2. The principle of causality is a conspicuous principle that is constantly in force in the natural world.
-On the basis of this manifested lawfulness, what is formulated has the character of invariance.

-3. Examples in the natural world often are exchangeable or interchangeable.
-A specific type of flower always shows the same essential characteristics and so if the teacher uses a petunia for his demonstration or another similar type, it will make no difference.
-This offers possibilities to the natural science teacher since he can provide each student with the same experience with equivalent examples from nature.
+The principle of causality is a conspicuous principle that is constantly in force in the natural world.
+Owing to this manifested lawfulness, what is formulated has the character of invariance.
+Examples in the natural world often are exchangeable or interchangeable.
+A specific type of flower always shows the same essential characteristics, and so if a teacher uses a petunia for his/her demonstration, or another similar type, it will make no difference.
+This offers possibilities to a natural science teacher, since he/she can provide each student with the same experience with equivalent examples from nature.